Subscribe to the Quilt Blocks Digest newsletter for updates, special offers & exclusive content!

 Pin the smaller squares to the larger triangles.

 Stitch a seam 1/4 inch on both sides of the drawn line.

 Step 7 Place the units (with small squares on top) onto a rotary cutting mat.
 Orient the units if necessary to get a better angle to make the cut.

 Place a quilting ruler on the drawn line.
 Use a rotary cutter to cut both units into two units.

 Step 8 Flip the triangles face up.
 Press the seam toward the small triangles.

-You have made four no waste flying geese units at a time!
+You have made four no waste flying geese units at one time!

 Finished!
-Told ya it would be easy! :-)
+Told ya it would be easy, and fast! :-)

 Now you can use your no waste flying geese units in quilt blocks!
 Try making a sawtooth star quilt block pattern.